turingschool/curriculum/source/projects/the_pivot.markdown

 * A teammate reviews the code for quality and functionality
 * The teammate merges the pull request and closes the story/issue

-### Project Check-In Meetings

-Rapid and frequent feedback about the work we produce is a central tenet of agile software development.
-As such, we'll have frequent meetings to discuss the state of your project and correct course as necessary.

-[TODO: Revise Meeting Schedule and Contents]

-#### Meeting 1 - Iteration Planning

-As the project gets rolling, we'll meet with your team to evaluate and give recommendations on:

-* Your planned iterations and features
-* Strengths/Weaknesses in your chosen codebase
-* Strategies for how your team will work together

-#### Meeting 2 - Show-And-Tell

-This meeting will verify that the work done so far is in line with the item manager's expectations and to sanity check your team's progress toward delivery.

-A 'Show and Tell' milestone exists in the starter stories.
-This milestone is positioned to indicate the features required for completion.
-Meeting this milestone will affect your project evaluation.

-When you reach this milestone please create a tag or branch (named `show_and_tell`) for reference.

-The show-and-tell session will take place on day eight after work begins.

-#### Meeting 3 - Technical Review

-Just beyond the midway point, this check-in focuses on the code.
-Is your team on track to hit the technical goals?

-#### Meeting 4 - Fit & Finish

-During this check-in teams are expected to have a nearly completed project and all base stories ready for acceptance.
-The purpose of this meeting is to find any last rough-edges that can be smoothed out before project submission.

-#### Meeting Expectations

-Both the show-and-tell and fit & finish meetings are intended to model interactions with a *real customer*.
-As the stories clearly define the customer's expectations, your application needs to **exactly** follow the stories or the stories will be rejected.

-A 95% implementation is wrong.
-If you want to deviate from the story as it was originally written, you need to discuss that with your customer and get approval to change the story *first*.

 ## Pivots

 Your group will be assigned one of the following problem domains to pivot Dinner Dash: